aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 ## Configure the Angular App

-In order to be able to call some gRPC services, we need to configure the Angular App to use gRPC.
-In the config file, we will import the providers from the `@ngx-grpc/core` and `@ngx-grpc/grpc-web-client` packages.
+In order to be able to call some gRPC services, you need to configure the Angular App to use gRPC.
+In the config file, you will import the providers from the `@ngx-grpc/core` and `@ngx-grpc/grpc-web-client` packages.

 In the `src/app/app.config.ts` file, you should add the following content: